nuralam376/e-shop/README.md

 # Installation and Setup Instructions for frontend

-This is the frontend code setup.
 You will need node and npm installed globally on your machine.

 ## Install dependencies